hemanth895/bitspeed_task/README.md

 # bitspeed_task

-# totally written using the express and tyopeScript
+# totally written using the express and typeScript
 # used typed versions of Express,body-parser,pg,dot-env packages
 # endpoint hosted on render.com
 # used an postgres database locally and created instance of pgsqlo service on render.com service and connected with the web servuce api that serves this endpoint